Emerging Synergies in Causality and Deep Generative Models: A Survey: Conclusion

 \subsubsection{Fortifying Interpretability via Causal Disentanglement}

-Interpretability in machine learning entails understanding the decisions made by models, making them transparent and trustworthy.
-Especially for DGMs, which often act as black boxes, gaining insights into their decision-making process becomes paramount for a variety of applications.
-This is especially crucial for DGMs, which are often perceived as black-boxes, necessitating clarity in their decision-making processes across diverse applications.
+Interpretability in DGMs entails understanding the decisions made by models, making them transparent and trustworthy.
 While DGMs, notably VAEs, have shown promise in learning disentangled representations, which separate out distinct factors of variations in the data \cite{Bengio2013RepresentationLA, donahue2016adversarial, Higgins2017betaVAELB}, they typically struggle with nonlinearly mixed underlying factors \cite{Hyvrinen1999NonlinearIC, hyvarinen2019nonlinear}.
 Also, relying solely on statistical independence among latent factors often falls short in capturing the complex interactions and dependencies present in real-world data \cite{Locatello2019ChallengingCA, Besserve2020CounterfactualsUT}.
 Causality introduces foundational SCMs and further advancements through the \textit{Independent Causal Mechanisms (ICM) Principle} \cite{Schlkopf2012OnCA, scholkopf2021toward} (\textit{modularity} and \textit{exogeneity} \cite{pearl2009causality}), presenting a more nuanced approach.
 It not only focuses on the separation of factors but also ensures that these factors have meaningful causal relationships, enhancing the overall interpretability \cite{scholkopf2021toward, kong2022partial}.
 For example, consider an illustrative facial image in Figure \ref{040922319451}: while a conventional DGM might identify features such as "eyes" and "mouth" independently, a causally-disentangled model would recognize that the attribute of \(Smiling\underline{ }\) is more likely to result in \(Mouth\underline{ }Slightly\underline{ }Open\) and \(Narrow\underline{ }Eyes\) \cite{Kocaoglu2018CausalGANLC,shen2022weakly}.
 Such nuanced insights are particularly invaluable in fields like medical diagnostics, where understanding the intricate relationships between features can lead to more accurate and actionable results.